ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/vec-ops.md

 - **isAOnDevice**: Indicates if vector `a` is located on the device.
 - **isBOnDevice**: Indicates if vector `b` is located on the device.
 - **isResultOnDevice**: Specifies where the result vector should be stored (device or host memory).
-- **IsResultMontgomeryForm**: Determines if the result vector should be in Montgomery form.
 - **IsAsync**: Controls whether the vector operation runs asynchronously.

 ### Default Configuration